 Other Experience

-Working as a volunteer firefighter may help in getting a job as a career firefighter.
+Working as a volunteer firefighter may be helpful in getting a job as a career firefighter.

 Advancement

-Firefighters can be promoted to engineer, then lieutenant, captain, battalion chief, assistant chief, deputy chief, and finally, chief.
-For promotion to positions beyond battalion chief, many fire departments now require applicants to have a bachelor's degree, preferably in fire science, public administration, or a related field.
+Firefighters may be promoted to engineer, then to lieutenant, captain, battalion chief, assistant chief, deputy chief, and chief.
+For promotion to positions beyond battalion chief, many fire departments require candidates to have a bachelor's degree, preferably in fire science, public administration, or a related field.
 Some firefighters eventually become fire inspectors or investigators after gaining enough experience.

 Firefighters typically have an interest in the Building, Helping and Persuading interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.